 This may sound silly or unusal, but this is a good thing to know before visiting Australia.
 It truly is important for your own safety not to drive at dawn or dusk, because of wildlife crossing the roads in rural and Outback areas.
 Moreover bad weather and road conditions can be an issue too.
 While driving in Australia is certainly good fun, you must know about the do's and dont's.
 I drove for 70 km one night in North Western Australia and this served me as a lesson not to do it again.
 Here you can check my best Solo Driving Tips in Australia.

 Do not rent a car with a different drop off location

-As long as you can plan road trips in a loop back to your destination, this will save you at least 300 AUD each time you rent a car in Oz.
-Usually it's about 300 AUD for returning your rental car to a different location.
+As long as you can plan road trips in Australia in a loop, back to your destination, this will save you at least 100-300 AUD each time you rent a car in Oz.
+Usually it's about 300 AUD for travelling interstate and returning the car to a different location.
 This happens in remote locations like in a road trip to Uluru, however it is becoming common to have this extra expense added on top of the rental car booking, whenever the drop off is different from the pick up location.

 Do not use your mobile phone Sim card in Australia

 Because this is going to cost you a fortune.
 Instead buy for 2 dollars an Australian Sim Card that allows you to call landline and mobile numbers in Oz at reasonable rates.
 Plan start from 30 AUD for 250 minutes.
 For international calls you can use Skype for free.
 Or any international phone card for 10 AUD which can be used with any landline for 6-8 hours calls.
 Telstra is the only provider in Oz that can guarantee a decent coverage in rural areas of Australia.